Gametism/ShaderTogglerAdvanced/ShaderToggler-1.3.4_src/ShaderToggler-1.3.4/README.md

 - **Auto-hide mode (timed)**

 You can also:
 - duplicate groups
 - reorder groups with drag and drop
 - save all groups to the config file

 ---

+## Global hotkey modifier

+ShaderToggler Advanced includes a **global hotkey modifier** setting that can be applied to all defined keyboard and mouse hotkeys at runtime.

+Available options:
+- `None`
+- `Ctrl`
+- `Alt`
+- `Shift`
+- `Ctrl + Alt`
+- `Ctrl + Shift`
+- `Alt + Shift`
+- `Ctrl + Alt + Shift`

+This is useful if:
+- you want safer default hotkeys
+- you want to reduce accidental triggers
+- you do not want to manually rebind every group after updates

+### How it works
+The selected modifier is applied **at runtime only**.

+That means:
+- your stored hotkeys stay exactly the same in the config
+- the modifier is simply required on top of the existing binding
+- no manual rebinding is needed

+### Example
+If a group hotkey is:
+- `Caps Lock`

+and the global modifier is set to:
+- `Ctrl`

+then the effective hotkey becomes:
+- `Ctrl + Caps Lock`

+If a hotkey is already:
+- `Alt + F1`

+and the global modifier is:
+- `Ctrl`

+then the effective hotkey becomes:
+- `Ctrl + Alt + F1`

+### Important note
+The global modifier applies to:
+- keyboard hotkeys
+- mouse hotkeys

+It does **not** change:
+- gamepad button bindings

+---